kunal-jindal/Hacktoberfest-2022/README.md

 All you have to do is open the CONTRIBUTORS.md file and complete the following task:

   Just add your name, place, institution name, Git id <br/>and boom you are done.<br/>
- ## Welcome to the world of Open Source.
+ ## Welcome to the world of Open Source !!!!